Natrophilite

 Natrophilite is a mineral with the chemical formula NaMnPO_{4}.
 In a pure form it has a yellow coloration.
 Its crystals are orthorhombic to dipyramidal.
 It is transparent to translucent.
 It is not radioactive.
 Natrophilite is rated 4.5 to 5 on the Mohs Scale.
+At Branchville, Fairfield County, Connecticut, it is found as a rare replacement of lithiophilite within a complex granite pegmatite, together with triploidite, eosphorite and dickinsonite.